Skip to main content

 A VPN is a way in which you can create a bridge between you and the internet.
 By doing so, your data is encrypted and kept completely private so that your ISP or the websites you’re browsing don’t know what you’re doing.
 Instead, the VPN keeps your data private so there’s no way of other sources accessing it.
 Consider it an extra layer of security between you and the outside world, ensuring your work or personal life is kept more private as you browse.

 VPNs are very useful for multiple purposes so it’s important to know exactly what a VPN is and how it can help you in your daily life.
-In particular, if you use many public Wi-Fi networks, it’s extra important to have a VPN service available to you, as you can’t trust the safety of a public network.
+In particular, if you use many public Wi-Fi networks, it’s extra important to have the best VPN service available to you, as you can’t trust the safety of a public network.
 Even smartphones benefit from a VPN.

 What is a VPS?